 Construction and Decommissioning

-The surveyed project area (70 percent) has identified 11 sites to be likely determined eligible for the National Register.
+Within the project survey area there are 23 sites to be likely determined eligible for the NRHP.
 Three sites out of the 11 will require substantial changes to the project footprint to ensure avoidance.
-Approximately 30 percent of the entire project site has yet to be surveyed, of which more resources may be discovered and documented.
+The remaining sites are either outside the project footprint, or can be avoided with minor modifications.
 As archaeological resources are present, the project will avoid the sites or perform mitigation to reduce significant impacts.
 Additionally, during the decommissioning of the project, identified areas will be avoided.
 Impacts are less than significant.

 Operation and Maintenance

-Several cultural resources of archaeological significance are found within and adjacent to the project footprint.
+Several archaeological resources likely eligible for the NRHP significance are found within and adjacent to the project footprint.
 Measures to mitigate impacts to these resources during construction will consequently eliminate significant impacts which may occur during operation and maintenance activities.
 Therefore, there is a less than significant impact to archaeological resources.

 Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature